Click HERE to view and download our Sugarloaf Heritage Council Brochure (PDF)

 The Sugarloaf Heritage Council in partnership with ASU-Heber Springs has completed four trails.
 Whether you choose a sunrise, a sunset, or a sunny day, the view is sure to please you at the top of Sugarloaf Mountain.
 It’s well worth the climb.

-- The Summit Trail is .66 miles round trip and leads you to the base of the summit.
-This trail is the most difficult to negotiate because it is steep and slippery.
+|Summit||.66||This trail leads to the base of the summit.
+It is the most difficult to negotiate because it is steep and slippery.
 There are rest areas along the way|

-- The Tonawanda Base Trail meanders 1.3 miles around the base of the mountain.
-It is of moderate difficulty and occasional uneven footing.
+|Tonawanda||1.3||Hike around the base of the mountain on this trail of moderate difficulty and occasional uneven footing.
 Benches have been installed along the way|

-- The Hidden Pond Trail being relatively flat and paved is an easy.25 miles, with good footing.
-There is also a 90 foot wooden bridge with seating along the way and picnic table near the pond.
-This trail in handicap accessible.
+|Hidden Pond||.25||Fully ADA compliant, this paved trail is relatively flat with good footing.
+There is also a 120 foot wooden bridge with seating along the way and a picnic table near the pond|

-Sugarloaf Heritage Council is moving forward with the master plan to build a 1 mile wildlife and hiking trail in the bottom area west of Sugarloaf Mountain.
-This trail will join the proposed 11 mile Sulphur Creek Hiking Trail heading west into Heber Springs.
+|Wildlife||1||Located in the bottom area west of Sugarloaf Mountain this trail will join the proposed 11 mile Sulphur Creek Trail heading west into Heber Springs.
 Sulphur Creek Trail is a project of Greers Ferry Lake Trails Council and the City of Heber Springs|